fluid-project/floeproject.org/src/news/2021-03-11-Open-Robot-Kit.md

 [Weavly](https://weavly.org) coding environment is in progress.
 The kit will include a Robot Building Guide with easy to follow instructions.

-For more details, see Code Learn Create's [Open Robot Kit](https://www.codelearncreate.org/blog/open-robot-kit/) post.
+For more details, see ["Open Robot Kit"](https://www.codelearncreate.org/blog/open-robot-kit/).